gabehercules/GabeHercules/README.md

 # Gabriel Hercules

-# Prazer 🤘
+# Hi 🤘
-Sou um product designer com um pé no front-end :computer:

- 🎨 Sou designer Ui e UX **freelancer**
- <br/> Apaixonado por design em diversos meios relacionados à tecnologia.
- <br/> Apaixonado por front-end
- <br/> Estou sempre ajudando colegas com assuntos que eu possuo algum conhecimento.

-## Estou aberto a novas oportunidades e conexões sempre.
-<br>gabrielsyze@gmail.com
-<br>instagram.com/hercules.design
-<br>linkedin.com/in/gabrielhercules
+I am Front End student and :computer:

+More to come!

-Versão do README: 1.2.4
+Versão do README: 1.4